mattsinger17/msinger1-portfolio/finalproject.md

 Another finding was that two out of the three respondents stated that property values were the first thing to pop into their minds when thinking of vacant property problems in urban neighborhoods.
 I'm not shocked by this, and in fact feel somewhat validated to have selected that facet of this project as a honed-in-upon part of my work.

+One thing that was especially interesting to me was that Respondees #1 and #3 didn't give themselves a higher numerical score for familiarity on the overall scale of familiarity with the scale of the number of City-owned vacant parcels located within the municipal boundaries.
+I had expected a half-point or full-point higher for both of their self-identified levels of familiarity, which told me that perhaps I need to spend some time setting the stage for more introduction and context early on in my presentation.
+My worry is that I won't be able to reel everyone in the target audience in.
+They might be uncertain of why this is a conversation worth having, which poses a hazardous possibility of failing to win them over from the very start.

 ### Wireframe
 My wireframe, produced using Balsamiq, is shown below as an image file.
 The image has been left at a large size to permit easy reading.